-And Dr. Marcia Angell has been quoted as saying (Link Here):
+And Dr. Marcia Angell was quoted as saying (Link Here):

 It is simply no longer possible to believe much of the clinical research that is published, or to rely on the judgment of trusted physicians or authoritative medical guidelines.
 I take no pleasure in this conclusion, which I reached slowly and reluctantly over my two decades as an editor of the New England Journal of Medicine.

-As a protective measure for public health, it only makes sense that regulatory agencies legally require that all research be registered and all testing be published.
-Until that time however, we must be cautious in how we review the scientific literature published in the medical journals, recognizing that current health regulation has allowed for the creation of a data library that has become so heavily biased from pharmaceutical influence.
+As a protective measure for public health, it is necessary that the regulatory agencies require that ALL research be registered and published.
+Until that time however, we must be cautious in how we review the scientific literature published within the medical journals, recognizing that current health regulation has allowed for the creation of a data library that has become heavily biased from pharmaceutical influence.